 Instructions

-- In a bowl, combine all ingredients and squeeze fresh lemon juice over top.
+- In a medium mixing bowl, add all ingredients and squeeze the fresh lemon juice over the top.

-- Can serve immediately, or refrigerate first to let flavors develop.
+- You can san serve this dish immediately, or refrigerate it first to let the flavors develop.

 Notes